Use

 Each request to the API must include one of the following to authenticate:

-• An X-API-Key header containing a valid API key
+header containing a valid API key - A

-• A key GET parameter containing a valid API key
+GET parameter containing a valid API key - An

 To ease debugging with the API, logging in as a user with API access from the normal web interface will allow accessing the API actions through a browser without additional headers or parameters.